1921 Upper Silesia plebiscite: The plebiscite

-The Paris Peace Conference at the end of World War I placed some formerly German territory in neighboring countries, some of which had not existed at the beginning of the war.
-In the case of the new Polish state, the Treaty of Versailles established some 54,000 square kilometers of formerly German territory as part of newly independent Poland.
+The Paris Peace Conference at the end of the First World War placed some formerly German territory in neighbouring countries, some of which had not existed before the war.
+In the case of the new Second Polish Republic, the Treaty of Versailles established some 54,000 square kilometrs of formerly-German territory as part of the newly independent Poland.
 Many of these areas were ethnically mixed.
-In three of these ethnically mixed areas on the new German-Polish border, however, the Allied leaders provided for border plebiscites or referendums.
-The areas would be occupied by Allied forces and governed in some degree by Allied commissions.
-The most significant of these plebiscites was the one in Upper Silesia, since the region was a principal industrial center.
-The most important economic asset was the enormous coal-mining industry and its ancillary businesses, but the area yielded iron, zinc, and lead as well.
-The "Industrial Triangle" on the eastern side of the plebiscite zone—between the cities of Beuthen (Bytom), Kattowitz (Katowice), and Gleiwitz (Gliwice) was the heart of this large industrial complex.
+In three of the ethnically mixed areas on the new German-Polish border, however, the Allied leaders provided for border plebiscites or referendums.
+The areas would be occupied by Allied forces and governed to some degree by Allied commissions.

+The most significant of those plebiscites was the one in Upper Silesia since the region was a principal industrial centre.
+The most important economic asset was the enormous coal-mining industry and its ancillary businesses, but the area yielded iron, zinc, and lead.
+The "Industrial Triangle", on the eastern side of the plebiscite zone, between the cities of Beuthen (Bytom), Kattowitz (Katowice), and Gleiwitz (Gliwice) was the heart of this large industrial complex.
 The Upper Silesia plebiscite was therefore a plebiscite for self-determination of Upper Silesia required by the Treaty of Versailles.
-Both Germany and Poland valued this region not only for reasons of national feeling, but for its economic importance as well.
+Both Germany and Poland valued the region not only for reasons of national feeling but also for its economic importance.

 The area was occupied by British, French, and Italian forces, and an Interallied Committee headed by a French general, Henri Le Rond.
 The plebiscite was set for 20 March 1921.
 Both Poles and Germans were allowed to organize campaigns.
-Each side developed secret paramilitary forces—both financed from the opposing capitals, Warsaw and Berlin.
+Each side developed secret paramilitary forces, which were financed from the opposing capitals: Warsaw and Berlin.
 The major figure of the campaign was Wojciech Korfanty, a pro-Polish politician.

-The Poles carried out two uprisings during the campaign, in August 1919 and August 1920.
-The Allies restored order in each case, but the Polish insurrectionists clashed with German "volunteers," the Freikorps.
+The Poles carried out uprisings during the campaign in August 1919 and August 1920.
+The Allies restored order in each case, but the Polish insurrectionists clashed with German "volunteers", the Freikorps.

-A feature of the plebiscite campaign was the growing prominence of a strong autonomist movement, the most visible branch of which was the Bund der Oberschlesier/Związek Górnoślązaków.
-This organization attempted to gain promises of autonomy from both states and possible future independence for Upper Silesia.
+A feature of the plebiscite campaign was the growing prominence of a strong autonomist movement, the most visible branch of which was the Bund der Oberschlesier/Związek Górnoślązaków, an organisation attempted to gain promises of autonomy from both states and possible future independence for Upper Silesia.